Here’s a question for you..

 Overwhelmed?
 I know I would.

+It can seem easier to just keep wearing the same thing over and over rather than trying to sort through it.
 Being inspired to experiment and put new looks together is never going to happen.
-Once something, clean and available, is pulled out, the door is slammed shut until the process has to be endured the following day.
+Once something clean and available is pulled out, the door is slammed shut until the process has to be endured the following day.

 When it comes to the average person there has to come a point when we have to ask ourselves – do I have too much stuff?
 Do I really need to keep buying new things or do I have enough?
 Or is it time I cleaned out and removed some of what I have, before I add anything new?

 A good way to determine your wardrobe is more than adequately stocked, (quite possibly overstocked) is when you are only wearing a small percentage of what you own and a larger percentage is remaining unworn.
 If many things in your wardrobe are waiting for an occasion – then there’s a chance a good edit is in order.